-Gold recoiled after tapping a new record on Thursday, tumbling more than 2 percent as an equities rebound and higher trading margins fanned profit-taking from the biggest rally since 2008.
+Gold recoiled after tapping a new record on Thursday, heading for its biggest daily loss in over a year as a rebound in U.S. stocks and an increase in trading margins fanned profit-taking from the biggest rally since 2008.

-Prices fell by as much as $82 from a new overnight record of $1,813.79 in one of the biggest daily swings ever.
-Yet analysts showed no sign of revising their bullish view of gold, up nearly 20 percent since June as investors seek safe havens amid global debt crises and a darker economic outlook.
+Prices slumped nearly 3 percent and fell nearly $80 from their overnight peak in one of the biggest daily swings ever.
+Yet analysts showed no signs of revising their overwhelmingly bullish view of gold, up nearly 20 percent since June as investors seek safer havens amid global debt crises and a darkening economic outlook.

 Traders said steeper margin requirements also would not stop gold's long-term advance.
-Late on Wednesday, the CME Group Inc (CME.O) raised margin requirements for 100-ounce gold futures by 22 percent, the biggest rise in about 1-1/2 years and the first such rise since January.
+Late on Wednesday, the CME Group Inc. (CME.O) hiked margin requirements for 100-ounce gold futures by 22 percent, the biggest rise in about 1-1/2 years and the first such rise since January.

-"Once again, gold's decline is indicative of a sell-off of safe-haven assets, more of a risk-on type trade today," said David Meger, director of metals trading at commodity broker Vision Financial Markets in Chicago.
+"Once again, gold's decline is indicative of a sell-off of safe haven assets, more of a risk on type trade today," said David Meger, director of metals trading of commodity broker Vision Financial Markets, Chicago.

 "The European sovereign debt issue is going to remain an ongoing issue, and the economy moving forward is concerning.
 All of the positive factors that have been supporting gold for the last several months are not dissipating.
 Inevitably, we view this as a pullback within an uptrend."

-As Wall Street stocks extended an early rally to close nearly 5 percent higher, gold plunged to session lows.
-The spot price for bullion fell 1.7 percent to $1,763 an ounce by 4:44 p.m.
-EDT, reversing Wednesday's sharp gains.
-It recovered from a session low $1,732.10.
+As Wall Street stocks extended an early rally to nearly 4 percent, gold maintained a tight inverse correlation.
+The spot price for bullion fell 2.6 percent to $1,745 an ounce at 1:54 p.m.
+EDT, reversing Wednesday's sharp gains and on track for the biggest daily loss since July 2010.

-The intraday trading range of over $80 an ounce was the third-widest in Reuters data going back to 1983.
-Tuesday's range was the sixth-biggest ever.
-Implied volatility for the biggest exchange-traded fund, the SPDR GLD .OVZ, pulled back slightly from Wednesday's 2-1/2-year high.
+The intra-day trading range stood at $72 an ounce, the third-widest in Reuters data going back to 1983.
+Tuesday's range was the sixth biggest ever.

-COMEX gold trading volume cooled after Tuesday's record-breaking 437,000 lots, with nearly 340,000 lots changing hands -- still 50 percent more than the 30-day average.
+COMEX gold trading volume looked set to cool after Tuesday's record-breaking 437,000 lots, with slightly more than 300,000 lots having traded by midday.

 Investors were cashing in gains from a four-day rally that had boosted prices by nearly 9 percent.
 That run briefly carried into Thursday, but was cut short by news the CME would raise speculative margins to $5,500 per contract from $4,500, effective from the close on Thursday.

-Gold was "overextended to an extent that requires a setback", said Ole Hansen, senior manager at Saxo Bank.
-"The CME has shown its hand, and given average daily price swings have moved toward 3 percent, a margin of 5,500 still seems too little, so we are expecting further hikes."
+Gold was "overextended to an extent that requires a setback," said Ole Hansen, senior manager at Saxo Bank.
+"The CME has shown its hand, and given average daily price swings has moved toward 3 percent, a margin of 5500 still seems to little, so we are expecting further hikes."

-He said gold could fall toward $1,700 an ounce if this moves gathers pace, "considering how much hot money has come in over the last week".
+He said gold could potentially fall toward $1,700 an ounce if this moves gathers pace, "considering how much hot money has come in over the last week."

-Traders also noted that the 14-day Relative Strength Index (RSI) had surged to above 85 for the first time since last October, deep into overbought territory.
-It pulled back on Thursday to 71, at the top of its normal 30-70 band.
+Traders had also noted that the 14-day Relative Strength Index (RSI) had surged to above 85 for the first time since last October, deep into overbought territory.
+It pulled back on Thursday to 76, still relatively high.